swagger-atlas/atlas/docs/artillery.md

 Short note on Artillery Commands
 ================================
 - In this documentation, artillery commands are given which are each relevant to their section.
-- When you run `python manage.py dist artillery`, all these commands are run by default.
+- When you run `atlas dist`, all these commands are run by default.
 - In the dist command, you can toggle the features as needed